-What I Found in the Pastry Case
+Behind the Pastry Case

 That’s what I believed—until I stumbled upon a job at a local bakery near me.
-In a strange twist of fate, this seasonal gig as a barista has taught me lessons I think I’ll carry with me, perhaps longer than any corporate internship ever could.
+In a strange twist of fate, this seasonal gig as a barista has taught me 3 lessons I think I’ll carry with me, perhaps longer than any corporate internship ever could.

 So no, it’s not the Big Apple, but the lessons?
 Still worth writing down.

-1. Meet new people and ask (good) questions.
+1. Meet new people and ask “good” questions.

 In the age of algorithms, we live in digital echo chambers.
 And if we’re not careful, our friendships can become echo chambers too.
 We naturally gravitate toward people who think like us, which isn’t inherently bad—but it can lead to stasis.